-In this article, we discuss the different types of hysterectomy and how these affect a person’s risk for ovarian cancer.
-We also cover risk factors, symptoms, and when to see a doctor.
+This article discusses the different types of hysterectomy and how they affect a person’s risk of developing ovarian cancer.

 There are several types of hysterectomy, which differ according to how much of the uterus and surrounding tissues the surgeon removes.
 These include: